 In addition, PBOC regulates the reserve requirement ratio for commercial banks in the PRC, which affects the availability and cost of financing from them.
-PBOC adjusted the bank reserve requirement ratio twice in 2012, twice in 2014, five times in 2015, once in 2016 and twice in 2018 as of July 5, 2018.
-The new reserve requirement ratio for commercial banks ranging from 11.5% to 15.0% came into force on July 5, 2018.
+PBOC adjusted the bank reserve requirement ratio twice in 2012, twice in 2014, five times in 2015, once in 2016 and four times in 2018.
+The reserve requirement ratio for commercial banks was further reduced in January 2019 to range from 11.5% to 13.5%.
 We cannot assure you that the PRC government will not introduce other measures which may limit our access to capital resources.
 The foregoing and other governmental actions and policy initiatives may limit our ability to use bank borrowings or trust and other borrowings to finance our property developments and, therefore, may require us to maintain a relatively high level of internally sourced cash or obtain funding at a higher cost.
 As a result, our business, results of operations, and financial condition may be materially and adversely affected.